CayenneLow/CelebMashDiscordBot/README.md

 Password: Secret, found in the same place as Client_ID (click `edit` on the app)

 - AUTH_HEADER
-This is the Basic Auth encoding, just copy from Postman since Postman will do the encoding for us.
+This is the Bearer Auth encoding using the access token obtained from 2nd request.
+Just copy from Postman since Postman will do the encoding for us.
 Find this under "Authorization"